mu-ab/taskglitter/README.md

 - This repo can be used to boostrap any project that uses, Nextjs, Typescript and all the prisma set-up already done.

+- I do not intend to continue with the tutorial, but to use this repo to scafold new nextjs project with Typescript and Prisma

+- The repo for the talk can be found at [this link](https://github.com/ahaywood/taskglitter__nextjs)

 ## Getting Started

 First, run the development server: